 If one of these therapies (or a combination of them) doesn't work, there is another alternative.
-Extra corporeal membrane oxygenation (ECMO) is a form of cardiopulmonary bypass, meaning that an artificial heart and lung will temporarily take over to supply bloodflow to the baby's body.
-ECMO reduces the fatality rate for these severely distressed infants from 80% to 10%.
-Not all hospitals are ECMO centers, so babies that require ECMO might need to be moved to another hospital.
+Extra corporeal membrane oxygenation (ECMO) is a form of cardiopulmonary bypass, meaning that an artificial heart and lung will temporarily take over to supply blood flow to the baby's body.
+ECMO lowers the fatality rate for these severely distressed babies from 80% to 10%.
+Not all hospitals are ECMO centers, so babies that need ECMO might need to be moved to another hospital.

 Possible Long-Term Complications

-Severely affected babies are at risk for developing chronic lung disease and may also have developmental abnormalities and hearing loss.
+Severely affected babies are at risk for chronic lung disease and also may have developmental abnormalities and hearing loss.
 Babies diagnosed with MAS will be screened at the hospital for hearing problems or neurological damage.

-Although very rare, severe cases of MAS may be fatal.
-Studies have indicated that deaths from MAS have decreased significantly through interventions such as suctioning and reducing the number of post-term births.
+Although very rare, severe cases of MAS can be fatal.
+But deaths from MAS have decreased greatly thanks to treatments such as suctioning and a reduction in the number of post-term births.

-It's important for a pregnant woman to tell her doctor immediately if meconium is present in the amniotic fluid when her water breaks, or if the fluid has dark green stains or streaks.
-Doctors also use a fetal monitor during labor to observe the baby's heart rate for any signs of fetal distress.
+It's important for a pregnant woman to tell her doctor immediately if she sees meconium in the amniotic fluid when her water breaks, or if the fluid has dark green stains or streaks.
+Doctors also use a fetal monitor during labor to watch the baby's heart rate for any signs of fetal distress.

-In some cases doctors may recommend amnioinfusion, the dilution of the amniotic fluid with saline, to wash meconium out of the amniotic sac before the baby has a chance to inhale it at birth.
+In some cases, doctors may recommend amnioinfusion (diluting the amniotic fluid with saline) to wash meconium out of the amniotic sac before the baby has a chance to inhale it at birth.

-Although MAS is a frightening complication for parents to face during the birth of their child, the majority of cases are not severe.
-Most infants are monitored for fetal distress during labor, and doctors pay careful attention to any signs that would indicate meconium aspiration.
-If it does occur, treatment will begin immediately.
+Although MAS is a frightening complication for parents to face during the birth of their child, most cases are not severe.
+Babies are monitored for fetal distress during labor, and doctors pay careful attention for any signs of meconium aspiration.
+If it does happen, treatment will begin immediately.